Why play Ringette?

-Our Learn to Skate/Bunny’s (7 yrs and under) have ice on Friday evening and Sunday afternoon.
+Our Fun1/Fun2 Program (formerly bunny program) (7 yrs and under) generally have ice on Thursday evening and Sunday afternoon.

 How are teams Picked?

-All Regional players are evaluated in September and assigned to teams based on their ability.
+All Regional players are evaluated in the fall and assigned to teams based on their ability.

 Our Regional Teams (house league) teams are set up to be as even as possible to allow for good competition all year round.